OpenSteamClient/OpenSteamClient/README.md

 ## Important
 - Everything marked `//TODO` in the code
-- A better logo (I'm not a graphic designer)
 - Update steamclient binaries
 - UI is pretty crude
 - Lots of debug and placeholder things in UI